sugarlabs/sugar-ai/README.md

 ## Current AI Models🤖

 ### 1. Chatbot for the [Chat Activity](https://github.com/sugarlabs/chat)💬
-An interactive AI that helps kids learn through engaging conversations.
+The Chat Activity chatbot is an interactive gen-AI bot that helps kids learn through engaging conversations.

 ### 2. AI Coding Assistant for the [Pippy Activity](https://github.com/sugarlabs/Pippy)👩‍💻
-A Python coding assistant integrated with Pippy to support children in learning programming in more efficient way.
+The Pippy Activity coding assistant is a gen-AI collaboration tool for children to learn and explore Python programming.
 Pippy's AI-assistant uses a Llama3.1 model from Ollama with a [RAG architecture](https://arxiv.org/pdf/2005.11401) for retrieving relevent examples from the [documentations](https://github.com/sugarlabs/sugar-ai/tree/main/docs).
 Specially enhanced to handle Python, GTK, and Pygame queries, making it an essential tool for beginner programmers.

 ## Project Structure🗂️
 ```